-Institutional, Commercial and Industrial Lamps
+Institutional, Commercial and Industrial Light Bulbs

-Collection sites should not accept lamps including CFL's and fluorescent tubes from commercial, industrial or institutional users.
-Please redirect customers that have exceeded the quantity limits to contact PCA for more information.
+This program does not accept light bulbs including CFL's and fluorescent tubes from commercial, industrial or institutional users.

-Advice for Customers
+Advice for customers

 If a customer brings in a product that cannot be accepted (called non-program) it must be refused and given back to the customer.
 Direct the customer to the posters and advertising provided by the program to explain the types of products that may be returned.
-For further information, customers may be also directed to:
+For further information, customers may be directed to:

-- Recycling Council of BC Hotline 1-800-667-4321 or www.rcbc.bc.ca - Product Care website at www.regeneration.ca - Email: info@lightrecycle.ca
+- PCA's website at www.regeneration.ca - Email: info@lightrecycle.ca

-Abandoned non-program material or accidentally collected non-program material should be managed separate from the program
+Abandoned non-program material or accidentally collected non-program material should be managed separate from the program.

-Lamps Return Limit
+Light Bulb Return Limit